Automated inbound lead processing

-One process, short cycle, clear success metric.
+One process, short cycle, clear success metric, real handover, business value first.

 If a team keeps getting stuck on the same tasks, it is not a motivation problem.
 It is a process problem.
+The real issue is usually a workflow that still depends on human triage, copy-paste, or repetitive judgment calls that could be standardized.

 People sort and triage the same requests by hand instead of acting on the most important items first.